 Core i7-9700K, on the other hand, lands right where we expect to find any other high-end, unlocked, Core i7 CPU.
 It even boasts a number of improvements compared to the previous generation.
 Like Intel's Core i9-9900K, the i7-9700K includes eight physical cores.
 However, it doesn't benefit from Hyper-Threading.
 That doesn't bother us much.
 After all, some software performs notably better on physical cores rather than logical ones, and the two-core increase compared to the Intel Core i7-8700K largely offsets the loss of Intel's simultaneous multi-threading technology.

-Given the Core i7-9700K's lofty peak frequencies, improved multi-core Turbo Boost ratios, eight-core configuration, and solder-based thermal interface material that improves heat transfer and overclocking, Intel's latest Core i7 is an all-around winner.
+Given the Core i7-9700K's lofty peak frequencies, improved multi-core Turbo Boost ratios, eight-core configuration, and solder-based thermal interface material that improves heat transfer and overclocking, Intel's latest Core i7 is an all-around winner and, at publication time, tops our list of the best gaming CPUs.

 Pricing is a bit of a problem, though.
 The Core i7-9700K sells for $385 if you can find one available at Intel's suggested retail price.
 Meanwhile the competing AMD Ryzen 7 2700X retails for $329.
 The Ryzen also comes bundled with a capable cooler, whereas Intel makes you pay for a high-end thermal solution.
 The Core i7-9700K is faster than Ryzen in games, no doubt.
 But budget-limited builders might go the Ryzen route in order to afford a faster graphics card.
 And AMD's CPU still holds the advantage in some threaded application workloads.

 For the enthusiasts among us who have some breathing room in their budgets, Core i7-9700K is a much smarter choice for gaming than the pricey Core i9-9900K, serving up similar performance at a significantly lower price.